Bedroom · Function First

 Prompt pack for AI generation

-Use these prompts before checkout to compare options by buildability, not just visuals.
-Keep one conservative and one expressive direction.
+Use these prompts before checkout to compare options by buildability and durability, not just visuals.
+Keep one conservative and one expressive direction in play.

-• Design a Bedroom layout for Lifestyle: Kids under 5; preserve architecture and keep clear circulation.
+• Design a bedroom layout for a household with children under 5; preserve the existing architecture and keep circulation clear

-• Generate a realistic Bedroom shopping list for Lifestyle: Kids under 5 with quantity and size guidance.
+• Generate a realistic bedroom shopping list for a kids-under-5 household with quantity, size, and material guidance

-• Show three styling directions for a Bedroom under Lifestyle: Kids under 5, then rank by execution risk.
+• Show three styling directions for a toddler bedroom and rank them by execution risk and maintenance load

-• Design a Bedroom concept optimized for daily wear, safety, and easy maintenance without losing style.
+• Design a bedroom concept optimized for daily wear, active use, easy cleaning, and long-term safety without sacrificing style

 Frequently asked questions